AGRINFO AGRINFO logo

 Autonomous trade measures (known as autonomous tariff quotas, ATQs) for fishery and aquaculture products enable the EU fish processing industry to import raw materials at reduced rates or duty-free from non-EU countries when processors have insufficient access to such materials.

-The EU is about to review whether to link access to the EU market under the ATQ regime to certain sustainability criteria.
+The EU is reviewing whether to link access to the EU market under the ATQ regime to certain sustainability criteria.
 These criteria address issues such as the conservation and management of fish stocks, and the social and labour conditions in which fishing takes place.

-As part this review, the European Commission will undertake an impact assessment into the environmental, social, and economic consequences of the current ATQ regime.
-Stakeholders are invited to provide input into this evaluation through a Call for evidence until 4 November 2024.
+As part of this review, the European Commission has launched a public consultation on the environmental, social, and economic consequences of the current ATQ regime.
+Interested stakeholders are invited to submit feedback before 3 July 2025.

-EU explores linking certain fish quotas to sustainability criteria – Call for evidence
+EU launches public consultation on linking certain fish quotas to sustainability criteria

 Update